anaong/DDR-for-FPGA/README.md

 * rom.sv

 cd into the folder of the module you want to test.
-Then run the command below for each module you want to test
+Then run the command below for each module you want to test.
 ```shell
 make test
 ```